alvarosaavedrad/html-components/README.md

 Components texts must be overwritten by setting the `content` object which is at the beginning of every component.

+All images are placeholder type and are located in `./src/assets/images/`.

 Binary files as images are managed with [Git LFS](https://git-lfs.github.com/).

 ## 1️⃣ Component